Home

 Feral cats are undomesticated, untamed cats that are either born in the wild to stray cat parents, or cats that were abandoned by their owners or got lost.
 Most homeless cats live in colonies and usually live in alleys and abandoned buildings.

-A feral feline must not be confused with a stray cat.
-Stray cats are domesticated cats that for some reason have ended up on the streets (either they got lost or were abandoned).
 However, these alley cats still retain most of its domestic characteristics and can behave pretty much like a pet.
 Feral felines, by contrast, are wary of human contact and usually hide from people.

 Many people think that since cats are very independent, they can easily survive living in the wild.
 Many believe that cats just "revert" to their wild instincts.
 But this is not the case.